JacquesGariepy/reverse-engineering/README.md

 ### Option 4: Using Docker

-You can also run ReverseEngineer using Docker, which ensures a consistent environment across different platforms.
+You can also run reverse-engineering using Docker, which ensures a consistent environment across different platforms.

 #### Prerequisites
 - [Docker](https://www.docker.com/get-started) installed on your system